-- 51.2.1 For the operation of 45' flexi-servicing, crews will enter the parc fermé. - 51.2.2 Crews may then either enter the service park or leave their car in the parc fermé. - 51.2.3 The competing car may be driven by an authorised representative of the entrant only once from the parc fermé to the service park and vice versa respecting all the formalities of time card presentation and related penalties, - 51.2.4 Early check-in at the time control after flexiservice is permitted without penalty. - 51.2.5 The operational window of flexi-servicing time starting from the arrival of the first car into the parc fermé is left to the discretion of the organiser but must be declared on the rally itinerary.
+- 51.3.1 For the operation of 45' flexi-servicing, crews will enter the parc fermé. - 51.3.2 Crews may then either enter the service park or leave their car in the parc fermé. - 51.3.3 The competing car may be driven by an authorised representative of the competitor only once from the parc fermé to the service park and vice versa, respecting all the formalities of time card presentation and related penalties, - 51.3.4 Early check-in at the time control after flexi-service is permitted without penalty. - 51.3.5 The operational window of flexi-servicing time starting from the arrival of the first car into the parc fermé is left to the discretion of the organiser but must be declared on the rally itinerary.